-The difference in the speed of the rotor (rotor) and stator (stator) or stator field is called slip.
-Slip is one of the most important parameters of asynchronous machines and is usually specified on the nameplate of every motor.
-In order to achieve a good level of efficiency, the slip should be as small as possible.
-When the load is high, however, the difference in speed between the three-phase motors increases.
-Because the greater the torque demanded by the rotor, the more the speed drops and the slip increases.
-For this reason, modern asynchronous motors are often equipped with a frequency converter that keeps the speed of the asynchronous machine constant in every load situation.
+The difference between the speed of the rotor and stator or stator field is called slip.
+Slip is one of the most important indicators of the asynchronous machines and is usually specified on the nameplate of every motor.
+To achieve good efficiency, the slip should be as low as possible.
+At a high load, however, the speed difference of the three-phase motors increases.
+This is because the greater the torque demanded from the rotor, the greater the drop in speed and the greater the slip.
+Due to this, the modern asynchronous motors are often equipped with a frequency inverter that keeps the speed of the asynchronous machine constant under any load situation.